UPDATE:

 Contact Wild Goose Chase Taxidermy Studio

 Pickup and drop off of you bird is by appointment only, and customers must contact me beforehand to schedule one.
 Customers who want to ship their bird to me, can do so!
 Just take a look at the "Shipping Info" page that can be found on the menu at the top of this webpage.
-UPDATE: My shop is relocating to Minnesota, and I will no longer be taking in new bird taxidermy orders.
-I will update my website once I reopen for bird orders.
-Soft mount taxidermy can still be completed and shipped to you (no charge on shipping for soft mounts).
-Fish repro orders will also still be open, although you will have to pay for shipping if you are not located in the Minneapolis, MN area.

 Important Reminder: when a hunter drops off their bird for taxidermy, they MUST provide their hunting license number for that bird's identification tag.
 This is especially important for those who hunt waterfowl and other migratory gamebirds.